-- Printing Industry.
-OSHA eTool.
-Provides information based on the experience of others with the hope of making the process of hazard minimization easier.
+This eTool was developed as part of the OSHA and Graphics Arts Coalition Alliance.
+This eTool* provides information based on the experience of others with the hope of making the process of hazard minimization easier.
 This eTool is divided into the following process pages that correspond to the major styles of printing: Lithography, Flexography, and Screen Printing.